 Rye VS Bourbon

 Whenever somebody orders a Manhattan from me my first question is always ‘sweet, dry or perfect?’ and my second question is ‘Rye or Bourbon?’.
 Due to its American routes and tradition, it is considered as usually being made with American Rye.
-However, my personal preference is American Bourbon (although I also like mine perfect, so what do I know?).
+However, my personal preference is American Bourbon for this cocktail (although I also like mine perfect, so what do I know?).
 These days it also not uncommon to see them made with Canadian Whiskey which offers a harsher, more intense flavour.

 Sweet, dry or perfect?